IB Vs A-Levels: What Are The Differences? - Australian International School (AIS)

 It is known for its high academic standards and mission to develop global citizens of the 21st century, with a curriculum that places great emphasis on cultivating creativity and imagination.

-IB Singapore schools offer there are different levels of programs:
+IB schools in Singapore offer there are different levels of programs:

 What Are The A-Levels?